gnroussos/general/README.md

 # About

-Demo and various algorithms in C++.
+Demos and various algorithms in C++.
-In some instances code could be "smarter", however a simpler code approach was chosen to demonstrate algorithms.
+In some instances code could be "smarter", however a simpler code, walkthrough approach was chosen to demonstrate algorithms.

 ### - memoized fibonacci
 A recursive function that returns the nth Fibonacci number, using Memoization *(optimization technique that caches computationally expensive functions)*